 TROUSER STORE

-Alberto began to develop pants for professional athletes at a time when designated golf trousers did not exist.
+Alberto began to develop pants for professional athletes at a time when golf trousers did not exist.
 Fashion and function met in the perfect pant to be worn while golfing, on a bike or hiking.
-What began as a small project evolved into a prestigious brand that enjoys popularity in Europe and beyond.
-Alberto recently opened a shop dedicated to these trousers next to its concept store in Mönchengladbach.
-The store will be operated by staff from the label’s headquarters, enabling the brand to receive direct consumer feedback.
-Marco Lanowy, the brand’s anaging irector, explains: “We apply sports metaphors to our vision: talent is [important], however, only constant training will take you to the very top.”
+What began as a small project evolved into a prestigious brand.
+Alberto recently opened a shop dedicated to trousers next to its concept store in Mönchengladbach.
+Operated by staff from the label’s headquarters, it enables the brand to receive direct consumer feedback.
+Marco Lanowy, Managing Director, explains: “We apply sports metaphors to our vision: talent is [important], but only constant training will take you to the very top.”

 www.alberto-pants.com